solving sql server problems for millions of dbas and developers since 2006

 Problem

 In our SQL Server environment, we have frequent locking and blocking across a few different versions of SQL Server.
-How can I find blocking and blocked SPID’s in SQL Server 2005 and later versions?
+How can I find blocking and blocked SPID's in SQL Server?
 Is there only one way to find out which spids are blocking?
-Are there any commands that I can run against multiple SQL Server versions?
+Are there commands I can run against multiple SQL Server versions?
 Check out this tip to learn more about locking and blocking.

 Solution

-Whenever a user contacts the DBA team indicating a processes looks hung or a process is not proceeding checking the applicable database blocking makes a great deal of sense.
-Blocking happens when one connection from an application holds a lock and a second connection requires a conflicting lock.
+Whenever a user contacts the DBA team indicating a process looks hung or a process is not proceeding, checking for database blocking makes a great deal of sense.
+Blocking happens when one database connection holds a lock and a second connection needs a lock on the same obect.
 This forces the second connection to be blocked until the first connection completes.
 With this being said, locking is a natural occurrence in SQL Server in order to maintain data integrity.
 For more information about locking and blocking review these tips: Understanding SQL Server Locking and Understanding SQL Server Blocking.

 There are number of ways to find out the details of the system processes IDs (spids) involved in blocking.
 I have tried to cover some of the options in this tip to include: